 Executive Vice President, Charitable Giving

-Mark began his career with CRS in 1991 in what was then known as the Church Outreach Department.
-He supervised outreach to church affiliates and managed CRS Rice Bowl, one of CRS' signature annual programs.
-Later, as Associate Director for Church Outreach, he served as primary liaison between CRS executives and church leaders in the United States, including Cardinals and Bishops, and directed outreach activities to the church network in the United States.
+Mark began his career with CRS in 1991 in the former Church Outreach department.
+He supervised outreach to Church affiliates and managed CRS Rice Bowl, one of CRS’ signature annual programs.
+Later, as associate director for Church Outreach, he was the primary liaison between CRS executives and Church leaders in the United States, including the cardinals, bishops and other Church leaders, and directed outreach activities to the church network in the United States.

-After his graduate studies, Mark worked for three years in the assisted living and affordable housing industries.
-He returned to CRS in 2002 as Assistant to the Deputy Executive Director, Fundraising and Marketing.
-In this role, he directed implementation of strategic growth plans, developed new revenue streams and ensured effective stewardship and recognition of donors.
-In 2007, he became the Deputy Vice President, Charitable Giving, directing annual giving, donor services, Hispanic outreach, publications, prospect research and revenue analysis.
+After his graduate studies, Mark worked for 3 years in the assisted living and affordable housing industries before returning to CRS in 2002 as assistant to the deputy executive director, fundraising and marketing.
+He directed implementation of strategic growth plans, developed new revenue streams and ensured effective stewardship and recognition of donors.
+In 2007, he became the deputy vice president, Charitable Giving, directing annual giving, donor services, Hispanic outreach, publications, prospect research and revenue analysis.
 He assumed his current position in 2012.